Wild Flowers (Revision 5)

 Wild Flowers (plant taxonomy) is the study of flowering plants and some of their nonflowering relatives such as ferns and conifers.
 Close attention is paid to reproductive structures, identification, classification, phylogenetic relationships, and plant habitats.

-Wild Flowers is a field-oriented course and students must participate in a nine-day workshop held in July at the Biogeoscience Institute at Barrier Lake (70 km west of Calgary).
-Students are responsible for paying their own board and lodging (approximately $440) in addition to course tuition.
+Wild Flowers is a field-oriented course and students must participate in a one-week workshop held in July at the Biogeoscience Institute at Barrier Lake (70 km west of Calgary).
+Students are responsible for paying their own board and lodging (currently approximately $186) in addition to course tuition.
 Students must register in time for a June 1 start date.
 The course ends August 31 and students will have no option to extend.
 More information is listed in the workshop details.

 When students have completed BIOL 321 they should be able to accomplish the following:

 - Describe the morphology and evolutionary trends of vegetative and reproductive parts of vascular plants.

 - Discuss various aspects of the scientific naming of plants.

 - Distinguish selected plant families, genera, and species from each other by using botanical keys.

 - Collect, identify, and prepare herbarium mounts of plants.